Kgugula/Blockchain-Homework/POA_Development_Chain/userGuide.md

 ### Step 4 ###

     Now that the nodes are initialized, they can begin mining blocks on your network with a few simple commands.
 I hope you have an extra monitor for this step.
 Things might get hectic, just stay calm and read the instructions carefully.
 I recommend reading through the instructions related to Step 4 once in their entirety before manuevering so you know what the goal is.
-It is probably a good idea to open a separate work document or text editor as we will be copy and pasting a few things.
+It is probably a good idea to open a separate work document or text editor as we will be copying and pasting a few things.

     Open two SEPERATE terminal windows.
 Navigate to your directory with the GO Ethereum Tools and your new json file (e.g. BlockchainTools)